CPAY: Use

 The use of a contactless payment card by travellers is exactly the same as with an Oyster card.
 However, unlike an Oyster card, a contactless payment card can only be used for paying as you go at the adult rate.
 Season tickets and discounts cannot be associated with a contactless payment card.

 Coverage

+Existing

 CPAY (contactless pay as you go) is available everywhere an Oyster card is accepted.
-In addition, it is also available at the following National Rail stations, where Oyster card is not accepted:
+In addition, it is available at the following National Rail stations, where Oyster card is not accepted: